 Smart Recovery Guidelines

-Carl Petersen provides some tips that will help you to recover quickly from your matches or training and help to keep you fit to play
+Carl Petersen provides some tips that will help you to recover quickly from your matches or training and help to keep you fit to play.

 Training causes micro-trauma to the body's tissues which must heal.
 This is the first step in increasing the ability of a muscle to meet new challenges.
 The "healing" process not only restores the muscle to its previous strength and endurance, but it increases the strength and endurance of the muscle.

-Dr. Alain Marion states that "fatigue is usually a temporary condition which disappears in a few hours if the athlete has access to adequate rest, recovery techniques, nutrition, hydration and emotional support.
+Dr Alain Marion states that "fatigue is usually a temporary condition which disappears in a few hours if the athlete has access to adequate rest, recovery techniques, nutrition, hydration and emotional support.
 However, if the training load is excessive or it is administered before recovery has occurred the state of fatigue can persist and even worsen."
 Do not commence heavy training until you have fully recovered from previous training, competition or travel.
 Allow adequate time for recovery and modify training to optimize taper and peak if getting ready for an important tournament.
 The following are some practical tips to help you recover quickly and stay fit to play.

 Re-Set Your Balance Clock

 When joints are sore and fatigued, the natural balance and protective reactions that the muscles have can be inhibited.
 Your body will not be able to react as well to unexpected events or stay protected during repetitive motions.
 You are helping to improve your posture and decrease your chance of injury.
 Re-set your balance clock with some drills using wobble boards or foam rolls.
-Most gyms will have some balance equipment available.
+Most gyms will have some balancing equipment available.

 Re-Connect "the Core"